VastBlast/node-minify/README.md

 ## Native bindings and performance

-The package embeds the Go minifier in a native N-API addon.
-Work happens inside the addon (no spawned processes), which keeps throughput close to the original Go project and avoids the overhead of piping data through a CLI.
+The package loads a Go-built shared library via koffi.
+All work happens inside that library (no spawned processes), keeping throughput close to the original Go project and avoiding CLI overhead.

 ## Credits